 Melly, Mrs Ho and Me was first published by Penguin in South Africa in September 2010.
 It was published in the UK by Hot Key Publishers as A Month with April-May in 2013.

 I devoured it in one sitting but the book passed the acid test when my teenage daughter enjoyed it too, seduced initially by Bulbring’s wit and humour but compelled to keep reading even as the story got darker by the sheer excellence of the writing – Library Thing

 Laugh out loud and funny but also bittersweet – Library Thing

 Aimed at teens, Bulbring’s books are not exclusively the realm of the pubescent – Stephanie Saville, The Witness

-Please contact the author directly if you want to order a signed copy or place a bulk order of the SA edition at a discount for your school.
+Please contact the author directly if you want to order a signed copy or place a bulk order at a discount for your school.

 You can also purchase a print or digital copy of the book on Amazon.